jonathanhogg/flitter-kinect/README.md

 A far Z-axis clip-plane, measured in (positive) metres from the camera.
 Points further than this will be considered invalid.
 Default is `4.5`.

+Multiple instances of the `!kinect` model – with different settings – may be used in a scene/program (along with instances of the `!kinect` window node).
+They will all use the same underlying data from the device.

-The surface has UV coordinates matching the `:registered` color output of the camera (as described above) and therefore the color camera output can be texture mapped onto the surface.
+The surface has UV coordinates matching the `:registered` color output of the camera (as described above) and therefore the color camera output can be texture mapped onto the surface (see the [`mesh.fl` example](examples/mesh.fl).